 MEET LeNaya Crawford

-She is the Founder and Clinical Director of Kaleidoscope Family Therapy + Holistic Wellness, Co-Owner of Seviin Yoga + Yoga School, and Co-Founder of Therapy For Black Families Inc, in Atlanta, Georgia.
+LeNaya is also the Founder and Clinical Director of Kaleidoscope Family Therapy + Holistic Wellness and Co-Owner of Seviin Yoga + Yoga School, in Atlanta, Georgia.

 IN THIS PODCAST: